Max Kepler Player Props: Twins vs. Orioles

 Max Kepler At The Plate

-- He has hit a home run in 20.3% of his games this season, and 5.5% of his trips to the plate.
+- He has gone deep in 20.0% of his games this season, and 5.4% of his trips to the plate.

-- In 32.2% of his games this season, Kepler has picked up at least one RBI.
-In eight of those games (13.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 19 games this year (31.7%), Kepler has picked up an RBI, and in eight of those games (13.3%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.